Jeremy Hunt: 21 Rebels Must Accept Boris has a No Deal Mandate -

 Jeremy Hunt has returned to our airwaves this morning, appearing on Radio 4’s Today in his first interview since his post-leadership election holiday.
-Boy, how we missed the charismatic interventions of this political titan…
+Boy, how Guido missed the charismatic interventions of this political titan…

 Whilst the interview focussed mainly on the tensions with Iran, Hunt did proffer some thoughts on Boris’s expulsion of 21 rebels for voting for Corbyn’s “surrender bill”.
 Whilst calling for the party to stay united in the face of Labour’s shambolic 2019 conference, he said